 Kingston Travel Blog› entry 6 of 93 › view all entries

 We reached Kingston at about 7.30pm on Monday and set about working out how to get to the hotel, a 'Super 8 Motel', similar to Travelodges.
 A shock was in store when we asked the bus driver where the hotel was.
 "Oh my god, you don't want to stay there, it's full of prostitutes and druggies, I wouldn't be surprised if there're needles in the mattress".
 Fantastic, so despite decent reviews on TripAdvisor (rapidly becoming our on-line bible) the hotel was a hell-hole.
 We had a pretty uncomfortable few minutes whilst we tried to work out what to do and the driver suggested better hotels.
 A few minutes later she called me to the front where she could see the hotel.
 Turns out she'd made a mistake and was thinking about another hotel in a neighbourhood further out of town.
+So, with panic subsided we checked-in and had a quiet night, in a basic but clean hotel.

 After spending more than the budget allowed so far, and aware of all the things we wanted to do in Toronto, we decided that we'd have to do Kingston as cheaply as possible.
 We were only a 30 minute walk from the centre and Lake Ontario so we wandered into town first thing on Tuesday.
 I had a romantic notion of hiring a car and driving from Kingston to Toronto in two days and stopping off along the way but after visiting four car rental offices it became clear that unless we paid a huge premium for one-way rental it wouldn't be possible.
 So, we needed to re-think.